Anurag144/no-sql-benchmarking-with-airflow/README.md

 Benchamrking process is scheduled using apache airflow.This tool can be extended to include different other databases and their corresponding versions.

 ## Prerequisites
-To run this tool all you need is a docker installed on your machine.We run docker containers of all the databases and of apache airflow.
-If you do not have docker installed please install it from here [here](https://www.docker.com/products/docker-desktop).
+To run this tool all you need is a docker installed on your machine.
+We run docker containers of all the databases and of apache airflow.
+If you do not have docker installed please install it from [here](https://www.docker.com/products/docker-desktop).
 Make sure your docker engine is up and running before you run the airflow.

 ## Cloning the repository
 Use following command to clone the repository